Vonrisen/mtd-cluster/monitoring+falco_installation_guide.md

 Prometheus is the core monitoring engine used to collect metrics from the Kubernetes cluster.

-* Log in to the KubeSphere web console with admin credentials;
+* Log in to the KubeSphere web console with your credentials;
 * Navigate to KubeSphere Platform.
-* Search for WhizardTelemetry Monitoring and click Install
+* Search for WhizardTelemetry Monitoring and click Install.
+*   Ciao

 Once installed, verify Helm is working by checking its version: